Dougga: Hypogeum

 The hypogeum is a half-buried edifice from the 3rd century.
 It was erected in the middle of the oldest necropolis, which was excavated in 1913.
 The hypogeum was designed to house funeral urns in small niches in the walls; at the time of its discovery, it contained sarcophagi, which suggests that it was in use for a long time.

 Political monuments

 Triumphal arches

 Dougga still contains two triumphal arches, which are in different states of disrepair.

-Septimius Severus’s arch, which is heavily damaged, stands close to the mausoleum and on the route leading from Carthage to Théveste.
+Septimius Severus's arch, which is heavily damaged, stands close to the mausoleum and on the route leading from Carthage to Théveste.
 It was erected in AD 205.

-Alexander Severus' arch, which dates from 222-235, is relatively well preserved, despite the loss of its upper elements.
+Alexander Severus' arch, which dates from 222 to 235, is relatively well preserved, despite the loss of its upper elements.
 It is equidistant from the capitol and the Temple of Juno Caelestis.
 Its arcade is 4 m tall.

 A third triumphal arch, dating from the Tetrarchy, has been completely lost.